- Off road parking

 - Ground floor bedroom

 - Cot available

 - Pub/shop < 1 mile

 - Broadband / WiFi

 One ground floor double bedroom.
 Ground floor shower room with shower cubicle, basin, WC and sauna.
 Utility room.
-Internal stairs to spacious first floor open plan living area with kitchen, dining area and sitting area with woodburner and sofa bed.
+Internal stairs to spacious first floor open plan living area with kitchen, dining area and sitting area with woodburner.
 Balcony from sitting area.

 About the location

 Kingussie 3 miles; Aviemore 15 miles; Fort William 45 miles; Inverness 47 miles.

 From the lush green farmlands of the Borders to the ruggedness of the Highlands, the Scots are proud of their land and identity.
 Scotland also has some of Britain's best beaches with glorious stretches of clean sand over which to roam.

 Overlooking the River Spey, in the Cairngorms National Park, Newtonmore has several shops and pubs, as well as the Newtonmore Craft Centre and two excellent, award-winning museums.
 The area offers fine golf, fishing, pony trekking, walking, bird-watching, cycling, mountain-biking, climbing and skiing, making it an ideal base from which to discover all that this scenic area of Scotland has to offer.